 Our company, The American Deposit Management Co.
 [ADM], provides businesses and asset managers an alternative to holding idle cash.
 Whether you’re an asset manager with cash waiting to be deployed or if you’re a company that needs to maintain a large cash reserve, ADM’s fintech provides a valuable alternative investment offering with more competitive rates than those you can get in your local bank’s money market account.

-Our clients enjoy next day liquidity for their funds with the most competitive returns available.
-In addition, ADM can extend FDIC insurance far above the traditional limits on those deposits using our proprietary fintech.
-This technology distributes those funds into a network of over 600 financial institutions, allowing access to the best of those nationwide rates without the geographic limitations.
+Our clients enjoy next day liquidity for their funds with nationally competitive returns.
+In addition, ADM can provide access to extended FDIC / NCUA insurance far above the traditional limits on those deposits using our proprietary fintech.
+This technology distributes those funds into a network of over 600 financial institutions, allowing access to nationwide rates without the geographic limitations.

 At ADM, we also leverage our fintech to provide a suite of business money management services.
 We can handle vendor payments, incoming cash from a variety of sources, business escrow services, and business consulting from our team of professionals.